The Pembroke

 For those living alone, it's smart to build a relationship with your neighbors.
 They can be a handy resource in emergencies or when you simply need a cup of milk or sugar.
 Get to know them and swap contact details, so you're prepared to help each other out when needed.

 Can’t find your credit card?
 There’s no reason to panic!
-Simply call your credit card company’s lost or stolen credit card line to cancel it as soon as you can and order a new card.
+Simply call your credit card company’s lost or stolen credit card line as soon as possible to cancel the card and order a new one.

 Whether renter’s insurance, car insurance, or health insurance, having your insurance agent’s number on hand can help you get in contact with them immediately after dealing with an accident to file a claim.

-If you're unexpectedly sick or can't make it to work, it's important to have your boss's number in your contacts.
+If you're unexpectedly sick or unable to attend work, it's essential to have your boss's contact information saved in your phone.
 Quick heads-up calls keep things smooth and show you’re a level-headed individual, even when life throws a curveball.

-If you’re unable to get ahold of your boss or you need to talk to your coworkers about an important task while you’re out of the office, it’s a good idea to have their numbers saved in your phone.
+If you’re unable to contact your boss or you need to talk to your coworkers about an important task while you’re out of the office, it’s a good idea to have their numbers saved in your phone.

-Having your children’s daycare or school number can be extremely helpful in an emergency situation.
+Having your children’s daycare or school number can be beneficial in an emergency situation.
 You’ll likely have to give them your number when you enroll your little ones, so you’ll also know to pick up the phone if they try to get in touch with you.

 Some cities have EMS phone numbers that are different from police and fire department phone numbers.
 You might even have a specific emergency ambulance number in your area.
-Look up your local emergency contact numbers and see if there are any you feel could be helpful in your particular situation.
+Look up your local emergency contact numbers and determine if there are any that you feel could be particularly helpful in your situation.

 Living near the coast, a river, or a lake?
 Save your local coast guard's number for immediate assistance in water-related emergencies.
 It'll be the first number you'll want to call for professional help with boating issues, swimming accidents, or other coastal emergencies.